notesforgrowth/notesforgrowth.github.io/_drafts/Opportunity-Score.md

 |                                 | Listening on the go                                 |

+This kind of greak down of jobs-to-be-done is usually the result of qualitative research with cusatomers (e.g. interviews).
 BTW, according to Ulwick, jobs-to-be-done generally don't change across time.
 This might be suggested by this example.

 ### Collecting the data
 To obtain the Opportunity Score for each outcome, you first need to collect data from your customers about the desired outcomes.
 You should ask customers two questions: